openresty/lua-nginx-module/README.markdown

     bar: baz, blah

-Multiple occurrences of an argument key will result in a table value holding all of the values for that key in order.
+Multiple occurrences of an argument key will result in a table value holding all the values for that key in order.

-Keys and values will be automatically unescaped according to URI escaping rules.
-For example, in the above settings, `GET /test?a%20b=1%61+2` will yield the output
+Keys and values are automatically unescaped according to URI escaping rules.
+In the settings above, `GET /test?a%20b=1%61+2` will yield:

     a b: 1a 2

-Arguments without the `=<value>` parts are treated as boolean arguments.
-For example, `GET /test?foo&bar` will yield the outputs
+Arguments without the `=<value>` parts are treated as boolean arguments. `GET /test?foo&bar` will yield:

     foo: true
     bar: true

 That is, they will take Lua boolean values `true`.
-However, they're different from arguments taking empty string values.
-For example, `GET /test?foo=&bar=` will give something like
+However, they are different from arguments taking empty string values. `GET /test?foo=&bar=` will give something like

     foo:
     bar:

-Empty key arguments are discarded, for instance, `GET /test?=hello&=world` will yield empty outputs.
+Empty key arguments are discarded. `GET /test?=hello&=world` will yield an empty output for instance.

-Updating query arguments via the nginx variable `$args` (or `ngx.var.args` in Lua) at runtime are also supported:
+Updating query arguments via the nginx variable `$args` (or `ngx.var.args` in Lua) at runtime is also supported:

     ngx.var.args = "a=3&b=42"